-Organ Procurement-Diagnostic Services and medical services to evaluate or identify an acceptable donor for a recipient and a donor's surgical and hospital services directly related to the removal of an organ or tissue for such purpose.
+Organ Procurement-Diagnostic Services and medical services to evaluate or identify an acceptable donor for a recipient and a donor's surgical and Hospital services related directly to the removal of an organ or tissue.
 Transportation for a donor or for a donated organ or tissue is not an Organ Procurement service.